tuladhar/aws-certified-ai-practitioner-practice-quiz/README.md

-# AIF-C01
+# AWS Certified AI Practitioner (AIF-C01) Practice Exams

-AWS Certified AI Practitioner (AIF-C01) Practice Exams
+This repo contains static assets from the output of `npm run build`.